XanaduAI/MrMustard/README.md

 * When installing MrMustard via devcontainer, Julia and its required packages are automatically installed.

-* When installing MrMustard via `poetry install`, the required Julia packages have to be installed manually as follows:
+* When installing MrMustard via `poetry install` or `pip install`, the required Julia packages have to be installed manually as follows:

 ```
 julia --project="julia_pkg" -e "using Pkg; Pkg.instantiate()"